PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ## Bootstrapping the data

-The final piece to our redirect test is bootstrapping the user distinct ID (and flags while we are at it).
-Bootstrapping is adding the flag and user data from the server to the client library so it is available as soon as the client PostHog library loads.
+The final piece to our redirect test is [bootstrapping](/docs/feature-flags/bootstrapping) the user distinct ID and feature flags.
+Bootstrapping is when you initialize PostHog with precomputed user data so that it is available as soon as PostHog loads, without needing to make additional API calls

 > **Why is bootstrapping necessary?** If we didn't bootstrap the distinct ID, PostHog would set a second distinct ID for the same user on the frontend.
 When calculating the results of the experiment, PostHog wouldn't know the two were connected, creating a broken test.